llord1/llord1.github.io/LegalSurvey.md

 Prefer not to respond

-Based on one's average salary per case, there could be an argument for the economic reinforcement of certain linguistic standards.
+There could be an argument for the economic reinforcement of certain linguistic standards based on what a lawyer earns.
 It may be interesting to note if a multilingual can request and acquire more money due to their linguistic abilities.
 The Average Attorney Salary of a lawyer located in the sister island country of Dominica is around 2,950 XCD per month {% cite DOMsalary %}.
-It is said that salaries range from 1,360 XCD (lowest) to 4,680 XCD (highest).
+Salaries there range from 1,360 XCD (lowest) to 4,680 XCD (highest).
 Yet, according to salaryexplorer.com, a Saint Lucian  Attorney typically earns around 5,500 XCD per month;  this is with salaries ranging from 2,530 XCD (lowest) to 8,750 XCD (highest).
-It should be noted that Saint Lucia's minimum wage rate was last changed at the beginning of 2013, yet it stands at XCD 300 a month for office clerks, XCD 200 for shop assistants, and XCD 160 for messengers according to minimum-wage.org {% cite SLU2020wages %}.
+The minimum wage rate in Saint Lucia last changed at the beginning of 2013, yet it currently stands at XCD 300 a month for office clerks, XCD 200 for shop assistants, and XCD 160 for messengers, according to minimum-wage.org {% cite SLU2020wages %}.

 6. Please indicate your current student debt level.